jhudsl/OTTR_Template/.github/automatic-issues/set-repo-settings.md

-For more information on these settings see instructions in the [getting_started.md](./getting_started.md#recommended-repository-settings).
+For more information on these settings see instructions in the [getting started GitHub wiki pages](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/wiki/Setting-up-images-and-graphics).

 ### Needed settings: